College Bound? How to Prepare During the Summer

 While many graduating seniors see the summer before college as their last great vacation, one last chance to live it up, experts suggest that students with ADHD spend the summer pretending that freshman year has already begun.
 “When structure falls away, it’s hard for students with ADHD to think about what’s keeping them on track,” says Catherine Axe, coordinator of disability support services at Brown University in Providence, Rhode Island.
 So parents and students should address what’s going to happen in the coming months, now.

 Discuss with your child the habits he’ll need at school in the fall, for example, waking up without help from Mom or Dad.
 “If somebody needs six alarms to get up, this is the time to practice,” stresses Vickie Ball, an ADHD coach in Providence, Rhode Island.
 Figure out how much sleep your child needs and what works to get him to sleep (earplugs) and get him up (a loud alarm clock).

 What kind of time-management system works best for your child?
 Some students prefer printed calendars or day planners, while others turn to digital assistants like cell phones.
-Gadgets like these make great graduation gifts, because students can start using them over the summer.
-Otherwise, in the rush of college life, a freshman and his Palm Pilot may never get acquainted.
+Have your teen download and practice using calendar and reminder apps over the summer.

 College is an extremely competitive scene, one where even the “smart kids” from high school often feel inadequate.
 Summer courses can give a student with ADHD an edge.
 He’ll have the opportunity to see what class rhythm is really like, and what he’s up against come fall.
 This intro to academic life can help him plan a realistic course load — and the transferable credits give him some wiggle room, should he find his schedule too heavy.